 1. The chiefs became autocratic, greedy, and ruthless, as the system placed more powers than the traditional system had deposited in them.

 2. The British needed the ignorance and timidity of the rulers and used this to their advantage.
-Hence, the elites and the educated members of the society were side-lined for the fear that they would question certain policies.
+Hence, the elites and the educated members of the society were side-lined for fear that they would question certain policies.

 3. The chiefs were caught between serving the people as their representatives and obeying the British administration.
 They mostly preferred the latter to the former and it led to clashes between these chiefs and their people, especially in the east.